MM#009 Default HESSI Target

 Dear RHESSI Collaborators,

-flares are possible in the following 24 hours.
+B-class activity may be possible over the following 24 hours.

 See http://www.SolarMonitor.org for images and